SarankumarJ/Java-Ex-04/README.md

 # Exp-4 Java program to print the even numbers between 1-20
 ## Aim:-
-to write a java program to print the even numbers between 1-20
+To write a java program to print the even numbers between 1-20

 ## Procedure:-
 ### Step 1: